-Alucon strictly observes Fairness and Morality to the stakeholders in order to create ongoing friendly relationship in doing business, does not use selective treatment to any one unfairly judged, using personal judgment or relation but give opportunity to any one equally by not discriminating against race, nationality, religion or sex.
+Alucon strictly observes Fairness and Morality to the stakeholders to create an ongoing friendly relationship in doing business, does not use selective treatment to anyone unfairly judged, using personal judgment or relation but gives opportunity to anyone equally by not discriminating against race, nationality, religion, or sex.

-- Executives and staff must give fairness and no selective treatment to stakeholders upon doing business. - 2.
-Executives must manage work calmly and carefully in order to make the shareholders trust and accept that action are performed with fairness and consideration of the maximum benefit of all shareholders both majority and minority.
+- Executives and staff must give fairness and no selective treatment to stakeholders upon doing business. - Executives must manage work calmly and carefully to make the shareholders trust and accept that actions are performed with fairness and consideration of the maximum benefit of all shareholders both majority and minority.

-- 3. Executives and staff must give fairness and no selective treatment in provision of employment that means personnel seeking, consideration on employing, remuneration and benefit, promotion, transference, performance evaluation, training, adherence to regulation, ending up of employment, dismissal and re-employment as well as participation in society and recreational activity etc. - 4.
-Executives and staff must always exert to provide service that is over customers' expectation as well as to provide services to customers with honesty and fairness, not gain advantages at the expenses of customers or cheating customers. - 5.
-Executives and staff must perform compliance with term of dealings with suppliers / creditors honestly and fairly.
-In case unable to perform compliance with the terms, they must inform the suppliers / creditors to jointly solve the problems.
+- 3. Executives and staff must give fairness and no selective treatment in the provision of employment means personnel seeking, consideration on employing, remuneration and benefit, promotion, transference, performance evaluation, training, adherence to regulation, ending up of employment, dismissal, and re-employment as well as participation in society and recreational activity, etc. - 4.
+Executives and staff must always exert to provide service that is over customers' expectations as well as to provide services to customers with honesty and fairness, not gains advantages at the expense of customers or cheating customers. - 5.
+Executives and staff must perform compliance with the term of dealings with suppliers/ creditors honestly and fairly.
+In case unable to perform compliance with the terms, they must inform the suppliers/creditors to jointly solve the problems.

-4. Think highly of customers
+4 Think highly of customers

-Alucon thinks highly and cares for customers by controlling products and services to have quality so as to make customers satisfied.
+Alucon thinks highly and cares for customers by controlling products and services to have the quality to make customers satisfied.

-- Executives and staff must know and understand products and services of Alucon thoroughly and must give the accurate and complete information to customers. - 2.
-Executives and staff must learn and understand customers' needs thoroughly before offering products and services to customers to suitably respond to the customers' requirement and must always be interested and love to seek for knowledge and accumulate experience in working to have more efficiency to additionally respond to customers' satisfaction. - Executives and staff must treat customers politely, respect customers and use polite speech to customers.
+- Executives and staff must know and understand the products and services of Alucon thoroughly and must give accurate and complete information to customers. - 2.
+Executives and staff must learn and understand customers' needs thoroughly before offering products and services to suitably respond to the customers' requirements and must always be interested and love to seek knowledge and accumulate experience in working to have more efficiency to additionally respond to customers' satisfaction. - 3.
+Executives and staff must treat customers politely, respect customers, and use polite speech to customers.

-- 4. Executives and staff must have good attitude toward customer service work, think highly of service work and perform with great effort t as a result that the service work will be valuable and efficiently leading to the excellence in service. - 5.
-Executives and staff must respect customers' decision and opinion, not even violate personal right of customer.
+- 4. Executives and staff must have a good attitude toward customer service work, think highly of service work, and perform with great effort as a result that the service work will be valuable and efficient leading to excellence in service. - 5.
+Executives and staff must respect customers' decisions and opinions, not even violate the personal right of customers.